-One of those policy areas is flood protection, and I served on the levee board responsible for protecting most of greater New Orleans.
-On July 24, 2013, that board filed suit against Exxon Mobil, Shell, BP, Chevron, and 93 other oil, gas, and pipeline companies for the damage they have done to the flood protection system in our jurisdiction.
-To read op eds explaining the reasons for the suit and what we want, go to the "Suing Exxon" page on this site, and a link to a cover story about the suit in The New York Times Magazine is above.
+One area is flood protection, and I served on the levee board responsible for protecting most of greater New Orleans.
+On July 24, 2013, that board filed suit against Exxon Mobil, Shell, BP, Chevron, and 93 other oil, gas, and pipeline companies for the damage they have done to the flood protection system in the board's jurisdiction.
+I was probably the chief architect of the suit, and to read more about it go to the "Suing Exxon" page on this site; a link to a cover story about the suit in The New York Times Magazine is above.
 The suit is a significant event in Louisiana and the governor demanded we withdraw it, but we are an independent board, created after Katrina, and (supposedly) insulated from political pressure.
 Because of the suit, on October 16, 2013, Governor Bobby Jindal removed me from this board, but my involvement continued through Restore Louisiana Now, a 501c4 non-profit (see RestoreLouisianaNow.org).
 The governor and the oil industry swore they would kill the lawsuit retroactively in the legislature-- that's right, they'd pass a bill to retroactively give the industry immunity.
 They filed 17 bills to attack the suit.
 We killed 16 of them.
-The 17th was so poorly written that we believed it does not even hit its intended target, it is unconstitutional, and it has enormous unintended consequences-- so many that the attorney general, 166 law school professors, several parish presidents, and others advised and urged Jindal to veto the bill.
+The 17th was so poorly written that we believed it does not even hit its intended target, it is unconstitutional, and it has enormous unintended consequences-- so many that the attorney general, 166 law school professors, several parish presidents, and others advised Jindal to veto the bill.
 He signed it anyway, on June 6, 2014.

-In October 2014 a Louisiana state court ruled that the law did not apply to the Southeast Louisiana Flood Protection Authority East.
-The court then went further and ruled on three separate grounds the law is unconstitutional.
-But in February 2015 a federal judge, in a bizarre ruling, dismissed our case, and that is now being appealed to the Fifth Circuit.
-I say "bizarre," because her logic was bizarre.
+In October 2014 a Louisiana state court through that law out, but in February 2015 a federal judge dismissed the case, saying the board had no grounds for the suit.
+Her logic was bizarre.
 The core of the case rests upon the undisputed fact that land loss increases storm surge against the levees, and a federal law makes it illegal to do anything which could "impair the usefulness" of a levee.
-The judge said that is true, but she explicitly said the industry was not answerable "to the owner or operator of a levee," that only the federal government could call the industry to account.
+Yet the judge ruled that "the owner or operator of a levee" could not hold the industry accountable for doing so.
 Given the 165 year history of joint federal-local partnership on levees, that judgment truly is bizarre.
+Her ruling is now being appealed to the Fifth Circuit.

 Meanwhile, if you're interested in my books and so on, here's the more formal version of my bio: